 In 2008, Congress enacted the Rail Safety Improvement Act (the "RSIA").
 The legislation included a mandate that all Class I freight railroads implement an interoperable positive train control system ("PTC") by December 31, 2015.
 Implementation of a PTC system is designed to prevent train-to-train collisions, over-speed derailments, incursions into established work-zone limits, and train diversions onto another set of tracks.
 On October 29, 2015, the President of the United States signed the Positive Train Control Enforcement and Implementation Act of 2015 into law extending the deadline.
-This Act requires the installation of all PTC hardware be completed by December 31, 2018, and, assuming certain conditions are met, requires that the PTC system be fully operational by December 31, 2020.
+In accordance with this Act, the Company completed installation of all PTC hardware by December 31, 2018.
+As the Company has met all criteria required by the Act and been approved for an extension by the FRA, the PTC system is now required to be fully operational by December 31, 2020.
+CSX remains on track to meet this regulatory requirement.

-PTC must be installed on all main lines with passenger and commuter operations as well as most of those over which toxic-by-inhalation hazardous materials are transported.
-The Company expects to continue incurring significant capital costs in connection with the implementation of PTC as well as related ongoing operating expenses.
+PTC must be installed on all main lines with passenger and commuter operations as well as most of those over which toxic-byinhalation hazardous materials are transported.
+The Company expects to continue incurring capital costs in connection with the implementation of PTC as well as related ongoing operating expenses.
 CSX currently estimates that the total multi-year cost of PTC implementation will be approximately \$2.4 billion for the Company.
-Total PTC investment through 2017 was \$2 billion.
+Total PTC investment through 2018 was \$2.2 billion.